codyorr/MyToolSuite/README.md

 MyToolSuite - A personal website to host various tools that can run on the browser.

-All pages will have the same, Header, Nav, Main and Footer elements. (with unique content being placed into the Main element)
+All pages will have the same Header, Nav, Main and Footer elements. (with unique content being placed into the Main element)

 Index.html - the Home page which consists of Announcements area.